-The scope of the audits carried out with this standard covers the sustainable management system, facilities (physical or virtual), means of transportation, services, workers' labour conditions and the tourism organisation's supply chain.
+The scope of the audits carried out with this standard covers the sustainable management system, facilities (physical or virtual), means of transportation, services, workers' labour conditions and the tourism organisation's supply chain of goods and services.

 Likewise, the audits carried out with this standard evaluate the collaborative relationship between the tourism organisation and the surrounding or visited communities, natural protected areas and other sites within its target or host destination(s).